awsdocs/amazon-elasticache-docs/doc_source/backups-seeding-redis.md

 When you create a new Redis cluster, you can seed it with data from a Redis \.rdb backup file\.
 Seeding the cluster is useful if you currently manage a Redis instance outside of ElastiCache and want to populate your new ElastiCache for Redis cluster with your existing Redis data\.

-To see a new Redis cluster from a Redis backup created within Amazon ElastiCache, see [Restoring From a Backup with Optional Cluster Resizing](backups-restoring.md)\.
+To seed a new Redis cluster from a Redis backup created within Amazon ElastiCache, see [Restoring From a Backup with Optional Cluster Resizing](backups-restoring.md)\.

 When you use a Redis \.rdb file to seed a new Redis cluster, you can do the following: